michaelahlers/boldradius-bundle-pricing/README.md

 ## Documentation

 API documentation is available with copious developer notes is included.
-Generate it with:
+From an SBT shell, generate it with:

 ```
 doc